iariana/mac-scripts/README.md

 Note that the iMazing profiles are mentioned in the individual explanations, but it is not explained how to configure/create them.
 The focus here is on the scripts.

+## Why .command and not .sh
+This is for this simple reason, so that the scripts are executed immediately only by double-clicking.
+Normally .sh scripts still have to be adapted so that the terminal executes the scripts.

 There are five different scripts:
 As usual, everything is commented out and explained in the script files, but I would like to briefly mention again what they are for;